ksachdeva/caf-playground/README.md

 * **polymorphic-actors**

-The example demonstrates how you can have different implementations of the same trait and thereby achiving polymorphism.
+This example demonstrates how you can have different implementations of the same trait and thereby achiving polymorphism.

+* **monitoring-actors**

+This examples show how one actor can terminate (logical unregistration) itself from the actor system and other actor that can monitor such events.